Is glycine the safest medicine? Glycine: application features and side effects

 • allergic manifestations - rash, itching, dermatitis.

-Can I get poisoned with Glycine?
-In especially severe cases, if the drug is not stopped, or measures to remove the drug from the body are not taken, protein poisoning caused by glycine may occur.
+Is it possible to get poisoned by Glycine?
+In especially severe cases, if the drug is not stopped or measures are not taken to remove the drug from the body, protein poisoning caused by glycine may occur.

-The mechanism of occurrence of such a condition is a violation of the metabolism of proteins in the body, which are manifested:
+The mechanism of occurrence of this condition is a violation of protein metabolism in the body, which manifests itself:

 • increasing weakness;